jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 To scrape data from the site, I created `autoScrape`, which utilizes Selenium and Pandas.

-`autoScrape` in summary:
+### `autoScrape` in summary:
 >  - Input a URL that contains a years worth of marathon URLs
->  - Create a list of the marathon URLs and iterate through them : getURLs():
+>  - Create a list of the marathon URLs and iterate through them
->  - For each URL, find the amount of columns and their titles by XPATH : getLength(): and getTitles(length):
+>  - For each URL, find the amount of columns and their titles by XPATH
 > - For the URL, use table cells XPATH to collect the data by that is on the page and append it to a df...
 If a more results XPATH exists, click it.
 > - When the more results button no longer exists, convert the df to a csv and put it in a folder
 > - Move to next race and repeat until completion

+Once a year is scraped, we end up with a folder conaining CSV files for each individual race in a given year.
+To combine all of the races into one file I wrote a quick `fileJoin` script which simply creates a CSV housing the data for an entire year of races.
+We then send this off to BigQuery for some additional cleaning and querying.

+### BigQuery